Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

+- delimeter (char) - a character that will divide the provided string;
 - context (string) - id of the context with a string to be tokenize;
 - [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.